edwindelbosque/picasso-fe/README.md

 ## Built with

 - React
+- Redux
 - React Hooks
 - React Router
+- Jest & Enzyme
+- Sass (SCSS)
+- Colormind API
+- The Color API
 - PostgreSQL
 - Nodejs
 - Express
 - Knex
-- Jest & Enzyme
-- Sass (SCSS)
 - Heroku
 - Travis CI
-- Git Hooks

 ## How to install into your computer